Enchoseon/potato/README.md

 # Bugs

-1. If you have Discord running in the background you won't get any toast notifications because of Do Not Disturb, but you'll still hear the notification sound even if it's minimized.
+1. If using Do Not Disturb with Discord running in the background, Discord toast notifications will be successfully blocked.
+However, the Discord client will still play a notification sound.
-2. If using Do Not Disturb, Potato will temporarily disable Do Not Disturb to send its toast notifications; resulting in notification spam.
+2. If using Do Not Disturb, Potato will temporarily disable Do Not Disturb to send its toast notifications.
+This can result in a wall of notifications that were queued up while in Do Not Disturb briefly appearing alongside Potato's toast.

 ## Credits

 Notification sound (notification.wav, originally zapsplat\_mobile\_phone\_notification\_003.mp3 decoded and saved as wav with mpg123)